sanskrit-lexicon/csl-newsletter/april2022.md

 3. csl-orig.
 BUR.
 Upgrade subheadwords to headwords.
 See https://github.com/sanskrit-lexicon/csl-orig/issues/800.
 4. csl-devanagari.
 BOP.
 Andhrabharati has sent corrected version of BOP with Greek words supplied.
 Pending to integrate in CDSL.
 See https://github.com/sanskrit-lexicon/csl-devanagari/issues/39 and  https://github.com/sanskrit-lexicon/csl-devanagari/issues/40.
 5. COLOGNE.
 Allow a user generated definition / information in a layer above the CDSL data.
 See https://github.com/sanskrit-lexicon/COLOGNE/issues/394.
+6. It is pending to decide how to use the digitization of the Nächtrage und Verbesserungen sections of PWKPWK. https://github.com/sanskrit-lexicon/PWK/issues/86.

 # Repositories to be covered in newsletter